THE ANIMAL SHELTER

 The father's face kept popping into my thoughts.
 He was grinning!
 The little boy was braced against his dad's thigh but held tightly around the waist so that he could lean way out over the steel bin to drop the puppy down the chute into the black hole.

-Was there an opening in the brick wall so that the animals dropped into the big dumpster could get "shelter" inside the block building?
+Was there an opening in the brick wall so that the animals dropped into oven-dumpster could get "shelter" inside the block building?
 Or was the dumpster a cheap death chamber?
-When the father lifted the black steel lid it must have been like grabbing a hot iron.
+This was a sizzling August.
+When the father lifted the steel lid it must have been like grabbing a hot iron.